-While our Starter and Weekend Warrior Kits come with Z-brackets, our Tiny House, Bach, Freedom, and Lifestyle Kits come with your choice of roof or ground mount, and you can also opt for the corrugated mount or upgrade to the tilt mount.
+While our Starter and Weekend Warrior Kits come with Z-brackets, our Tiny House, Bach, Freedom, and Lifestyle Kits come with your choice of roof or ground mount, and you can also opt for the corrugated iron roof mount or upgrade to the tilt mount.

 Here’s a breakdown of how the different mounts are installed and used, to help you pick the right one: